goodbomb/angular-gulp-browserify-starter/README.md

 3) All development takes place in the ```app``` folder.
 Production files are generated with gulp automatically and pushed to the ```dist``` folder (it will automatically be created the first time the ```gulp``` task is run in terminal post-installation).

-4) The ```gulpFile.js``` is clearly commented, defining each task that takes place during pipeline automation.
+4) The ```gulpfile.js``` is clearly commented, defining each task that takes place during pipeline automation.
 Every file change is watched and new files are automatically pushed to the ```dist``` folder.
 All files are concatenated into individual files for use on production servers.

+### Development, Test, Production, and Deployment
+DEV: During development you should be using the standard ```gulp``` task (unless you need to rebuild your dist files, at which point you can run ```gulp build```).

+TEST: Contrary to the traditional unit testing approach of putting all tests in a ```/test``` folder, unit test files are included inside of each module alongside the files that they are testing.
+Each test file has a ```.spec.js``` file type (ex: ```MainController.spec.js```).
+To run the tests you can simply use ```gulp test```.
+It will run the development server as well as a karma server so you can develop your code and your tests at the same time.
+Karma will watch for code changes and run the tests each time a file is saved.

+PROD: However, when you are ready for production, you can run ```gulp prod``` to run the production build pipeline, which will minify and concatenate your files.
+Production files are still sent to the ```/dist``` folder.
+There is a ```server.js``` file in the root directory that runs a basic Express server that you can use when you deploy to your production server environment.
+Just run ```node server``` locally from the root directory to try it out.

 ### Routes, Controllers and TemplateURLs